pachterlab/LP_2021/05-current-techs.md

 }

 \caption{Number of publications over time, broken down by technique.
-The facets are ordered by recent usage of the technique.
+The facets are ordered by total usage of the technique.
 Bin width is 90 days.}(\#fig:array-trend)
 \end{figure}

 Although introduced fairly recently, after 10X Genomics acquired ST in December 2018, the 10X Visium has quickly gained popularity and spread to multiple institutions (Figure \@ref(fig:n-insts)), and is used by many studies that utilize an array method in late 2020 and 2021 (Figure \@ref(fig:array-map), Figure \@ref(fig:array-trend)).
 While usage of ST seems concentrated in Sweden, where ST comes from, usage of Visium is more decentralized (Figure \@ref(fig:array-map)).
 Visium is similar to ST and shares the advantages of ST, but with higher spatial resolution.
 The spots are 100 $\mu$m apart center to center, each with a diameter of 55 $\mu$m, arranged in a hexagonal configuration (Figure \@ref(fig:array-dims)).
 After adjusting for spot area, Visium seems to capture somewhat more transcripts and genes compared to ST [@Liu2020a], but more datasets in the same tissues and accounting for sequencing depths are needed to make a fairer comparison.
 In addition, Visium's growth in popularity may be due to core facilities at multiple institutions providing Visium services [@illinois; @umich; @ncl].
 As a new version of ST, Visium was originally designed for fresh frozen OCT embedded tissue and 3' Illumina sequencing.
 However, Visium has more recently been adapted to FFPE tissue [@Villacampa2020], as well as to Nanopore long read sequencing to quantify isoforms [@Lebrigand2020; @Joglekar2020], although Visium is still predominantly used on fresh frozen tissues for 3' end sequencing (Add figure about FFPE for all current era methods).